perldude/perldude/README.md

 #### Faxing

 Not exactly a missed opportunity but it's worth noting.
-As previously mentioned, I worked at a very small startup as my first job after college.
+As previously mentioned, I worked at a very small startup on my first job after college.
 The company was named V-Systems but changed their name after I left to VSI.
 I happened to visit the company a year or so after leaving and got to chatting with my old boss.
 I mentioned this idea I had for using Unix with fax modems for office faxing.